 Three designs were tendered and the building commission chose that of J.J. van Nieukerken, who did not live to see out his work, which was completed by his sons M.A. and J. Van Nieukerken.
 Construction began in 1915.
 Materials were hard to find and expensive due to the outbreak of the First World War, and this caused long delays.
 Strikes, storm damage and harsh winters also led to delays.
 It took a total of 11 years to complete construction.

 On the 9th of October 1926, Queen Wilhelmina opened the complex.

 The complex was built in the neo-renaissance style using one colour for the bricks and one type of natural stone for the finish.
-The main building, housing the main entrance, the main hall and library, and professional departments, is located on the Mauritskade side.
-The museum and theatre have their own entrance on the Linnaeusstraat.
+The main building, housing the primary entrance and professional departments, is located on the Mauritskade side.
 A low building with the shape of a semicircle connects the two buildings.
 At the corner of the Linnaeusstraat and Mauritskade is a large bell tower.
-Imposing features include the octagonal Marble Hall, the large Auditorium, and the museum’s Light Hall.
+Imposing features include the octagonal Marble Hall, the large Auditorium, and the museum’s Hall of Light.

 Expansion, restoration and changes

 In the last 50 years decades the building has been restored and expanded.
 From 1967 the main hall, the library and offices were restored, followed by the museum.
 New additions were a theatre, Tropenmuseum Junior, and a new exhibition hall.
 A hotel was built next to the Institute in 1976.
 Since 1996 parts of the Institute’s activities are housed in the former Muiderkerk on the Linnaeusstraat.
 In 2014 the Tropenmuseum became independent and merged with other Dutch Ethnographic Museums.